pradtgit/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects

-This repository contains the data analysis projects I worked on using SQL, Tableau and Excel.
-Through these projects, I practiced working with raw data, cleaning and transforming datasets, writing SQL queries, building dashboards and creating business insights from data.
+This repository contains the data analysis and data engineering projects I worked on using SQL, Tableau, Excel and Microsoft Azure.
+Through these projects, I practiced working with raw data, cleaning and transforming datasets, writing SQL queries, building dashboards, creating business insights from data and building a cloud-based data engineering pipeline.

-These projects strengthen my understanding of data analysis, data warehousing, business intelligence and reporting workflows.
+These projects strengthen my understanding of data analysis, data warehousing, business intelligence, reporting workflows, data engineering, cloud ETL and end-to-end data pipeline development.

 ---